deleidos/prototype-20150626/docs/INSTALL.md

 # Installation
-The following instructions provide the detailed steps to re-create the prototype on a CentOS 7 machine.
-The CentOS 7 machine can be either a bare-metal install or VM and running on-prem or in the cloud provider of your choosing.
+The following instructions provide the detailed steps to recreate the prototype on a CentOS 7 machine.
+The CentOS 7 machine can be either a bare-metal install or VM and running on premise or in the cloud provider of your choosing.
 The machine to run the prototype has the following minimum requirements:

 * 2.5GHz Dual-Core Intel or AMD CPU
 * 3GB of RAM
-* 20GB of Disk Space
+* 20GB of disk space
-* 100Mbps Network Connectivity with external access
+* 100Mbps network connectivity with external access
-* CentOS 7.0 (verified against CentOS 7.0.1406)
+* CentOS 7.0 (verified against CentOS 7.0.1406).
 ** The current prototype is running in AWS and using the official CentOS 7 (x86_64) with Updates HVM AMI available in the AWS Marketplace (https://aws.amazon.com/marketplace/pp/B00O7WM7QW/ref=srh_res_product_title?ie=UTF8&sr=0-2&qid=1435867213346).
-   At the time the prototype was launched, the AMI id of the official CentOS 7 AMI used is: ami-96a818fe in the us-east-1 region.
+   At the time the prototype was launched, the AMI ID of the official CentOS 7 AMI used is: ami-96a818fe in the us-east-1 region.

-For those not using the AWS AMI (ami-96a818fe), perform a "Minimum Install" of CentOS 7 using the GUI installer that comes with it by default, and when prompted, create a 'centos' user and set the root user's password.
+For those not using the AWS AMI (ami-96a818fe), perform a "Minimum Install" of CentOS 7 using the GUI installer that comes with it by default; when prompted, create a 'centos' user and set the root user's password.
 The 'centos' user must have password-less sudo access in order to run the installation Ansible playbook.
-Please use the procedures of your choosing to provide this level of access required.
-After the install is complete, ensure that a working network connection exists and you are able to reach external sites like dockerhub.com.
+Please use the procedures of your choosing to provide the level of access required.
+After the install is complete, ensure that a working network connection exists and you are able to reach external sites, such as dockerhub.com.

-For those using the AWS AMI (ami-96a818fe), use the AWS console and launch a c3.large instance, but configure the root volume to be at least 20 GB.
-Once the instance is accessible via ssh, log into the instance using your ssh key as the 'centos' user, and issue the following to grow the size of the root volume from the default 8 GB to 20 GB:
+For those using the AWS AMI (ami-96a818fe), use the AWS console and launch a c3.large instance, but configure the root volume to be at least 20GB.
+Once the instance is accessible via SSH, log into the instance using your SSH key as the 'centos' user, and issue the following to grow the size of the root volume from the default 8GB to 20GB:
-The install of gdisk allows for the filesystem to auto expand at startup for this AMI.
+The install of gdisk allows for the filesystem to auto expand at start-up for this AMI.
 ```
 sudo yum -y install epel-release
 sudo yum -y install gdisk